 Punjab Restaurant in Covent Garden is the kind of favorite local place that everyone should have on their contact list.
 It's comfortable, it's in the right part of town and, best of all, the food is terrific.

-Serendipity on a Rainy Afternoon
+Punjab - a Surprise Discovery on a Rainy Afternoon

 Old Fashioned But Not Stuffy

-Fans of North Indian cooking will find the Punjab menu equally familiar.
+Fans of North Indian cooking will find the Punjab menu homey and familiar.
 The array of chicken, lamb, fish, prawn and vegetarian dishes includes a Tandoori selection for those who like their Indian food explosive.
 But most of the variations - Korma, Madras, Jalfrezi, - are warmly complex, spicy without being unnecessarily fiery.

 And the Go-Withs

-I'm looking forward to returning to try some of the other house specialties including Acharri Gosht, popular with Punjabi diners, and Grandad's Kali Dall, a black dall recipe created by the grandfather of the current owner.
+We're looking forward to returning to try some of the other house specialties including Acharri Gosht, popular with Punjabi diners, and Grandad's Kali Dall, a black dall recipe created by the grandfather of the current owner.
 And if all that is Greek to you, don't worry.
 The thorough menu explanations of every dish are reassuring.